 Objectives

 The catch-all for things that didn't fit neatly elsewhere: this site, an SMS messaging service, and a log subscriber that watches CloudWatch for errors and texts me when something goes wrong.
+The word-game utility is a Python tool that scores letters by frequency to surface the highest-value guesses.

 Lessons